marshmallow-code/marshmallow/docs/extending.rst

 Transforming Data
 -----------------

-The :func:`Serializer.data_handler <Serializer.data_handler>` decorator can be used to register data post-processing functions that transform the serialized data.
+The :func:`Schema.data_handler <Schema.data_handler>` decorator can be used to register data post-processing functions that transform the serialized data.
 The function receives the serializer instance, the serialized data dictionary, and the original object to be serialized.
 It should return the transformed data.

 One use case might be to add a "root" namespace for a serialized object.

 .. code-block:: python

-    class UserSerializer(Serializer):
+    class UserSchema(Schema):
         NAME = 'user'
         name = fields.String()
         email = fields.Email()

-    @UserSerializer.data_handler
+    @UserSchema.data_handler
     def add_root(serializer, data, obj):
         return {
             serializer.NAME: data
         }

     user = User('Monty Python', email='monty@python.org')
-    UserSerializer(user).data
+    UserSchema(user).data
     # {
     #     'user': {
     #         'name': 'Monty Python',